PoojaBada/SQLProject/README.md

 # SQLProject
-SQL Project on credit card transactions
+SQL Project on Credit Card Transactions and SQL Project on Olympics History